-Many hospitals are requiring physicians to take the annual flu vaccine.
-This not because it helps patients, but because hospitals get a tiny increase in reimbursements if the entire staff is vaccinated.
+Many hospitals are requiring physicians to take the annual flu vaccine (and now the COVID-19 shot).
+Flu shot mandates are not because it helps patients, but because hospitals get a tiny increase in reimbursements if the entire staff is vaccinated.
 Lobbyists for Big Pharma probably put this reimbursement boost into law to sell more of their product.

 AAPS does not take a position on the annual flu vaccine, but we do take a position in favor of individual freedom to decline it.
 Fortunately, hospitals are supposed to recognize a religious exemption, and vaccines are not kosher under some interpretations of the Bible.
 AAPS has posted a template exemption letter based on Christianity.
 Other religions and philosophies may have similar rules against this, so this letter can be easily modified to comport with your own beliefs.[Physician’s letterhead] [Date] [Name of appropriate person]